penny4860/CarND-P2-Classifier/writeup_template.md

 | .01	      			| 17 (No entry)					 				|
 | .01				    | 11 (Right-of-way at the next intersection)     							|

-For the first image(1-speed-limit-30), the model is not sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the next image(1-speed-limit-30), the model is sure that this is a stop sign (probability of 0.99), and the image does contain a Speed limit 30.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|